scribe-org/Scribe-iOS/README.md

 ### • Translation [`⇧`](#contents)

 The **`beta`** `Translate` feature can translate single words or phrases from English into the language of the current keyboard when the `return` key is pressed.

-Those interested in improving this feature can see the [Translation project](https://github.com/scribe-org/Scribe-iOS/projects/1).
-The goal is that `Translate` will provide options for entered words where a user can use grammatical categories and synonyms to select the best option [(see issue)](https://github.com/scribe-org/Scribe-iOS/issues/49).
+The goal is that `Translate` will eventually provide options for entered words where a user can use grammatical categories and synonyms to select the best option [(see issue)](https://github.com/scribe-org/Scribe-iOS/issues/49).
 Then the feature will expand to allow translations from system and chosen languages.
 More advanced methods will be planned once this feature is out of **`beta`**.

 As of now translations are not widely available on [Wikidata](https://www.wikidata.org/) [(see issue)](https://github.com/scribe-org/Scribe-iOS/issues/40).
 The current functionality is thus based on [🤗 Transformers](https://github.com/huggingface/transformers) machine translations of words queried from [Wikidata](https://www.wikidata.org/).
 The ultimate goal is for the translations and synonyms to all be directly queried.